 While this act of global solidarity has saved thousands of lives, much more is needed to fully recover from what is now the “disaster of the century”.

-On March 13, a conference took place in the European Parliament on the “Solidarity to Overcome Disaster”, which aims to create a platform for multilateral dialogue to improve cooperation, strengthen solidarity, identify immediate humanitarian needs of earthquakes survivors, raise awareness regarding the current situation in southern Turkey and Syria and evaluate the current effectiveness of aid and assistance between the European Union and Ankara.
+The European Parliament plans to create a platform for multilateral dialogue to improve cooperation, strengthen solidarity, identify immediate humanitarian needs of earthquake survivors, raise awareness regarding the current situation in southern Turkey and Syria and evaluate the current effectiveness of aid and assistance between the EU and Ankara.

 Turkish President Recep Tayyip Erdogan has promised to rebuild safe and permanent housing units in the affected areas within a year.
 How successful this endeavor remains to be seen, but what is certain is that Erdogan will not be able to do it alone.
 A united international effort will be needed, regardless of the political ramifications.

-At a time of crisis, the European Commission-led conference highlighted that political differences and rivalries were set aside to come together as humans in the aid and rescue efforts.
-The panellists also noted that the international response was not only immediate and effective, but also from countries with which Turkey is not necessarily on the best of terms.
+At a time of crisis, the European Commission stressed that political differences and rivalries were set aside to come together, but noted that the international response was not only immediate and effective but also from countries with which Turkey is not necessarily on the best of terms.

-The EU and its members intend to make a significant pledge for further relief, recovery and reconstruction in both Turkey and Syria, while calling on other international partners and global donors to show solidarity with the Turkish and Syrian people by mobilizing pledges in line with the scale and magnitude of the damage caused by the earthquakes.
+The EU intends to call on other international partners to show solidarity with the Turkish and Syrian people by mobilizing pledges in line with the magnitude of the damage caused by the earthquakes.